 How Health Reform Affects Disability Care

-If you have a disability -- or your child does -- you'll get new benefits under the Affordable Care Act.
-You can't be turned down for insurance because of a disability.
+If you have a disability -- or your child does -- you can't be turned down for insurance because of a disability.
 You may pay less for care.
-You'll also have an easier time getting the treatment you need.
+You may also have greater access to the treatment you need.

 Both physical and mental disabilities qualify.
 Some examples include: